Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 Community members willing to be compensated in tokens, and then hold those tokens until the peg stabilizes, will make the best economic actors, and will be the most welcome early contributors.
 If the Foundation has other means of financing (such as BCH), they can use tokens to tip or supplement developers and thereby gain access to a wider pool of labor.

 ### Salaried Contributors<a name="salaries"></a>
-Salaried contributors funded through three-month grants are the primary source of labor to grow the Foundation.
+Salaried contributors funded through three-month grants are the primary source of labor for management and research.
 Salaried community members are expected to track their work with the accounting software at [ovn.psfoundation.cash](https://ovn.psfoundation.cash).
 This [Open Value Network](https://wiki.p2pfoundation.net/Open_Value_Network) (OVN) software is similar to that used by [Sensorica NRP](http://nrp.sensorica.co/), who pioneered the concept.

 The work logs entered into this system can be downloaded and viewed by anyone, allowing transparent auditing by anyone in the community.
 These also provide a body of evidence to show what grant funds are being spent on, in order to justify funding for future grants.

+### Hourly Rate Calculation<a name="hourly"></a>
+Token rewards are calculated and distributed monthly.
+For contributors who are rewarded on an hourly basis, the following equations are used to calculate their token reward.
+It is based on the current spot price of BCH and the 200 token-to-BCH peg.

+1. Calculate the spot price of the token at an exchange rate of 200 tokens per BCH:
+    - $/token = ($/BCH) / (200 tokens/BCH)
+    - Example: if the spot price of BCH is currently $250 per BCH, the token = ($250/BCH) / (200 tokens/BCH) = $1.25 per token.
+2. Calculate an hourly rate of tokens based on fair market hourly rate.
+    - Hourly Rate / $/token
+    - Example: Assuming a fair market rate of $50/hour for a developer, the hourly rate in tokens = ($50/hour) / $1.25 per token = 40 tokens per hour
+3. Multiply the total hours contibuted in that month and logged into the [time tracking app](https://ovn.psfoundation.cash).
+    - Example: Assuming a developer contributed 20 hours that month, their reward = (20 hours) * (40 tokens per hour) = 800 tokens

 ### Bounties<a name="bounties"></a>
 [GitCoin](https://gitcoin.co/) and [GitCash](https://gitcash.io/) are two permissionless bounty programs that have been used to pay developers in cryptocurrencies and tokens.
 While interfacing the PSF token to these platforms will be advantageous, it is not critical, as the workflow of both platforms is not difficult to replicate.